Peak District Kids writer: Gemma from Families Can Travel

-OPTIONAL DETOUR: Cross over the bridge stopping for an obligatory game of Poohsticks.
+OPTIONAL DETOUR: Cross over the bridge stopping for an obligatory game of Pooh Sticks.
 Turn right for a short walk through Hinkley Hollow and back, adding 500 metres onto the walk.
-Here you’ll find a short natural play trail for the kids with wooden stepping stones.
+Here you’ll find a short natural play-trail for the kids with wooden stepping stones.

-7. Leaving the bridge behind you walk towards the church with the hall on your left, passing a stone well on your right.
+7. Leaving the bridge behind you, walk towards the church with the hall on your left, passing a stone well on your right.
 Continue 130 metres until you reach the stone path.

 8. Turn left and follow the path 140 metres towards the hall, through the courtyard and archway and back to where you started.
-From here you can follow the path round to the right for the car park or to the left for the toilets and Grab & Go cafe.
+From here you can follow the path round to the right for the car park or to the left for the toilets and Grab & Go café.

 Peak District Kids is a free online resource.
-If you enjoyed this walk, you can show your support by buying me a coffee.
+If you have found this website useful for planning your family adventures, you can show your support by buying me a coffee.
 Thanks so much!

 Or perhaps purchase a Peak District Kids iron-on patch. £1 from every sale of the iron-on patches goes towards the Peak District National Park Foundation, a registered charity established to raise funds to care for the Peak District National Park.

 Want more ideas for family walks?

 Pram Friendly Peak District walks

 Toddler walks in the Peak District